rohit-vaswani/coding-interview-preparation/readme.md

     g) *If you are comfortable with the approach*, we can move to the implementation part?
     h) Let's go through another example to understand it even better.
     i) Can I take a simpler example to better example to better understand
+    j) THINK THIS WAY, WHAT YOU NEED AT THE END OF THE DAY TO SOLVE THIS PROBLEM [implement-Math-sqrt, implement-partial, implement-String-prototype-trim]
 3. Discuss Pseudo code
     a) Write the pseudo code
     b) Do the dry run: i) Write passes of the iteration ii) Talk about the base/non-base conditions